Wide Reads

 Why is Middlemarch considered a classic?

-Middlemarch by George Eliot is considered a classic because it offers timeless insights into personal growth.
+Middlemarch by George Eliot is considered a classic because it offers timeless insights into society & class and relationships.
 Written in 1871, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read Middlemarch?